Alternative ways to pay for graduate school

 Borrowing against the equity of your home to help pay for graduate school

-- You can use the equity of your home as collateral for a loan to help pay for graduate school; the average HELOC (Home Equity Line of Credit) interest rate runs around 4.4% – 5.0%.
+- You can use the equity of your home as collateral for a loan to help pay for graduate school.
+You should research average HELOC (Home Equity Line of Credit) interest rates to learn more.